DanielKrawisz/Entropy/Physics.md

 Einsteinian theories, those compatible with the special or general theory, all work like this.
 The force is no longer a true interaction between distant bodies.
 It is a local interaction with a force field that fills all of space and admits waves.
 This revised understanding of long-range forces began with the discovery of Maxwell's equations of electromagnetism, a theory that unified the electric and magnetic forces with light, which turned out to be electromagnetic waves.
 Newton had, of course, studied light but had never imagined that it was so closely connected with his idea of force.

 Einstein's special relativity was abstracted from Maxwell's equations and his general relativity was discovered by Einstein in his attempt to discover a set of equations that described gravity in analogy to those of Maxwell.
-Although Einstein's special and general theories are usually and were originally described as theories of *relativity*, it is only the general theory that was an innovation in relativity.
-The innovation of the special theory was localism.
+Although Einstein's special and general theories are usually and were originally described as theories of *relativity*, relativity has been a part of physics since the time of Galileo.
 Before Einstein's general theory, the principle of relativity was understood to mean that the laws of physics are the same in any inertial reference frame, meaning that two scientists can pass each other and both think that they are standing still and that the other scientist is moving fast.
 No experiment they could do would elevate one perspective over the other, as long as neither was accelerating.

-Relativity had been a part of physics since the time of Galileo and Einstein did not change this with his special theory.
-The general theory expanded the principle of relativity to include accelerated motion.
-In the general theory, two scientists could accelerate relative to one another and disagree on who was doing the acceleration.
-They could each see themselves as standing still and resisting a gravitational force.
+Einstein's special theory did not change the general idea but it did propose that the speed of light was an *exception* to the principle of relativity.
+Thus despite the fact that theories which incorporate Einstein's relativity are called "relativitstic", the special theory was actually *less* relativistic than the physics of Galileo.
+Einstein's general theory greatly expanded the principle of relativity to include accelerated reference frames, which could be understood as stationary motion with resistance to a gravitational field.

 With the special theory, Einstein emphasized relativity because the principle of relativity had been temporarily disturbed due to an incompatability between Maxwell's equations and earlier mechanics.
 Both of these theories obeyed the principle of relativity on their own, but had different ways of changing perspectives which, when put together, destroyed relativity.
 For mechanics, a change in persective was called the Galilean transformation, and for Maxwell's equations it was called the Lorentz transformation.
 These two theories put together were not relativistic and they implied that some scientist could detect his velocity relative to the speed of light, which was absolute.